Tobi Generic Name & Formulations

 Mechanism of Action

 Safety and efficacy have not been demonstrated in patients <6yrs, in those with FEV1 <25% or >75% predicted, or patients colonized with B. cepacia.
-Known or suspected auditory, vestibular, renal, or neuromuscular dysfunction.
-Myasthenia gravis.
-Parkinson's disease.
+Auditory/vestibular dysfunction; monitor closely; if ototoxicity occurs, manage and discontinue if appropriate.
+Risk for ototoxicity (known maternal history of ototoxicity due to aminoglycoside use or mitochondrial DNA variants); consider alternative therapies.
 Consider obtaining audiometric evaluations at baseline (esp. at risk of auditory dysfunction).
 Monitor for high frequency hearing loss if tinnitus occurs.
-Monitor serum tobramycin levels in renal dysfunction patients or if treated with concomitant nephrotoxic drugs.
+Renal dysfunction or neuromuscular disorders (eg, myasthenia gravis, Parkinson's disease); monitor closely.
+Monitor serum tobramycin levels in renal dysfunction patients or if treated with concomitant IV aminoglycosides.
 Consider discontinuing if nephrotoxicity occurs.
-Monitor renal function as needed.
 Elderly.
+Embryo-fetal toxicity.
 Pregnancy.
 Nursing mothers: monitor infant.

 The bioavailability of Tobi may vary because of individual differences in nebulizer performance and airway pathology.
 Following administration of Tobi, tobramycin remains concentrated primarily in the airways.